 For best practies, see OEO's recent report to the Legislature on family and community engagement and its training outline for Powerful Partnerships.

 Collaborative relationships between educators and family members based on mutual respect, trust, equality and shared goals are predictors of student academic success.

 Research consistently shows that when educators and families work together, students perform better academically and behaviorally.
-Attendance improves, behavior issues decline and graduation rates rise.
+Attendance improves, behavior concerns decline, and graduation rates rise.

 1. Offer student-parent interactive homework.
 This keeps families connected to the school's goals and participating in their student's education.
 A good source for interactive homework is Johns Hopkins University's Teachers Involve Parents in Schoolwork.

 2. Provide families with home-learning tips connected to the school's academic goals during all school family events such as music/drama student performances, back to school night, open house, school plays, book fairs, family dinners, PTA meetings, etc.